condor-the-bird/tondev/docs/SDK/Client Libraries/Using Libraries/Node.js.md

 }
 ```

-> ​    **Note**:  If you do not use the tvm_accept method, use runlocal method to call all functions that do not change the contract state.
+> ​    **Note**:  If you do not use the tvm_accept method, use runLocal method to call all functions that do not change the contract state.